passantnofal/GlobalCounterMicroservice/README.md

 # Counter Project
-This application Implement the idea of having a global counter that get incremented accross all users requests
+This application Implement the idea of having a global counter that get incremented across all users requests

 ## Prerequisites
 You need to install